Art 2023 - 2024

 A key intent of our curriculum is to have a range of artists reflecting modern British society i.e. different genders, ages, sexualities, gender identities, races, religion and beliefs and disabilities.

 - Produce creative work, exploring their ideas and recording their experiences.

 - Become proficient in drawing, painting, sculpture and other art, craft and design techniques.

 - Evaluate and analyse creative works using the language of art, craft and design.

 - Know about great artists, craft makers and designers, and understand the historical and cultural development of their art forms.

-At St Stephen’s Art is implemented thorough:
+At St Stephen’s, Art is implemented through:

 - A bespoke art scheme of work to reflect on our school’s values, diversity, culture which has been carefully mapped out for the school in 3 blocks throughout the year, ensuring that the knowledge and skills build progressively.